 - Identification of opportunities for re-allocating and re-purposing existing space to meet current and future needs

-The consultants will meet with leaders across the university to gather feedback on several topics and will review UCF’s classroom scheduling procedures and utilization policies.
+The consultants met with leaders across the university to gather feedback on several topics and reviewed UCF’s classroom scheduling procedures and utilization policies.

-Consultants will also assess the condition and usage of:
+Consultants also assessed the condition and usage of:

 - Teaching labs